Alpine-DAV/algorithms/docs/source/sampling.rst

 This easy to use sampling filter expects only three parameters from the users:

 #.
-Scalar field name ("field") - the name of the scalar field that is to be sampled.
+Scalar field name ("field") - the name of the scalar field to be sampled.
 #.
 Rate of sampling ("sample_rate") - the amount of data to be stored after sampling.
 If the total bandwidth is m and the dataset size for the current time step is n, then this value can be set to n/m or less.
 The default is 0.1, i.e., 10% of the original data will be stored.
 #.
 Number of bins for the histogram ("bins") - number of bins for creating the data histogram.
 The default is 128.
+#.
+Whether to use the gradient information during sampling (“use_gradient”) ?
+The default is false

 These parameters can be specified by assigning value via an ascent_actions.json file.